-£832,991 of core funding for estate management to include the following key work activities:
+- 2. £759,229 of core funding for estate management to include the following key work activities:

-- Asset reviews; - Rent reviews and lease renewals; - o Proactive debt and rating management; and - Valuations; - 2.
-A budget of £221,680 that is split into two funding streams: - £199,650 for consultancy services; condition and structural surveys, planning advice, energy performance certificates and rating assessments, etc. (see table on pages 12 and 13 for further detail); - o £22,030 for property marketing (see table on page 13 for further detail); - 3.
-Fees for projects subject to a business case (see table on page 16 for further detail).
+- Asset reviews;

+- Rent reviews and lease renewals;

+- Proactive debt and rating management; and

+- Valuations;

+- 3. A budget of £1,636,140 split into three funding streams:

+- A. £1,560,110 for consultancy services; including condition and structural surveys, planning advice, architectural and quantity surveying services, energy performance certificates and rating assessments, etc., as described in the following table: